You can also listen to this article at Youtube:

-Please refer to the article “Understanding the quality and treatment of groundwater and surface water”
+Please refer to the article “Understanding the quality and treatment of groundwater and surface water” for more information

 1. Why is it necessary to treat river water into domestic water?